pomerantsev/accented/packages/accented/README.md

 If set to false, the wait applies to mutations as well, delaying the output.
 This may be useful if you’re expecting bursts of mutations on your page.

+### Styling

+TODO: Create a separate doc with info on using `:root` and CSS layers to control some aspects of styling.

 ## Miscellaneous